Erlewine, Michael Yoshitaka, to appear.

 Natural Language Semantics.

-I propose that when even associates with a focus which has moved out of its scope, it actually associates with focused material in the lower copies of movement (trace positions).
-A closer look at Nakanishi’s ACD examples as well as additional predictions of the scope theory then form arguments against the scope theory.
+I propose that when even associates with a focus which has moved out of its surface scope, it actually associates with focused material in the lower copies of movement (trace positions).
+I show that a closer look at ACD examples of Nakanishi’s type in fact forms a new argument against the scope theory.
 I conclude that English VP-even must always be interpreted in its pronounced position.
 The patterns of focus association with even presented here constitute a new argument for the copy theory of movement.